Frédéric Bruly Bouabré

 ABOUT

+New York, NY – SPACE776 presents Frédéric Bruly Bouabré’s (1923~2014) solo exhibition curated by ARTNYC.
 This is Bouabré's first solo exhibition in New York since his 2022 solo exhibition at the MoMA.
 This posthumous exhibition presents works from the 1970s to the 2000s, alongside his works that have not yet been made public.

 Bouabré, born in Côte d'Ivoire, invented the Alphabet Bété, a written language system of the oral language spoken by the Bété community.
 Alphabet Bété comprises 449 meticulously crafted pieces that intricately blend imagery with monosyllabic Bété words, offering profound insights into everyday Bété life.